 First off, credit for this very fun finding goes to Dr. Michael Eisenberg, an assistant professor of urology at Stanford University.
-Patients see Eisenberg for a variety of reasons, but many office visits tend to revolve around problems in the bedroom.
-So common, in fact, that he decided to take a more clinical look into things.
+(Sure enough, legal weed allows for more, ahem, “creative” research opportunities.)
+After realizing that a majority of his office visits surrounded problems in the bedroom, he decided to take a more clinical look into things.
 He gathered data from the U.S. government’s National Survey of Family Growth and to his surprise, found that the more people smoked marijuana, the more success they had in the bedroom.

+This isn’t the only study that supports the idea that weed can aid sex.
 A previous survey conducted by Psychology Today found that marijuana does indeed act as an aphrodisiac among users — a finding that’s been supported by separate studies since.
 A majority of respondents said smoking weed before sex helps enhance the experience.
 Of course, that’s not always the case.
-A minority of participants said smoking kills their libido.
-Others said it depends on the dose, the strain, as well as, their mood.
+A minority of participants said smoking kills their libido or makes them want to sleep.
+Others said it depends on the dose and the strain, as well as their mood.

 That said, the majority of folks who like sex and like smoking weed, seem to enjoy bringing the two together.
-Folks like Jeff Dillon, who, earlier this year, founded Xblaze, the world’s first and only 420-friendly adult film studio.
+Folks like Jeff Dillon, who, earlier this year, founded Xblaze, the world’s first and only 420-friendly adult film studio, crafting something nearly as delicious as Cheetos and chocolate syrup.

 “Most people can use cannabis to enhance their sexual experience,” he tells Fatherly.
-According to Dillon, smoking before sex can increase sensitivity, and help deliver more intense orgasms.
+According to Dillon, smoking before sex can increase sensitivity, ease inhibitions, and help deliver more intense orgasms.
 Plus, he says, smoking weed often helps reduce anxiety, a major contributor to erectile dysfunction.
 Side-stepping that symptom brings you one step closer to lasting longer in bed, and hey, that’s something to reach for.

 Still, there are some things the casual marijuana user should know before having sex while high.
 Here’s what to know.